Twenkid/CogAlg/README.md

-# See Twenkid's SuperCogAlg and Pre-Meta-CogAlg (2010s work but not published yet)
+## See Twenkid's SuperCogAlg for some meta-... and Pre-Meta-CogAlg (2010s work but not published yet)

-# This repository
+# This repository by Twenkid

 Experiments, variations, data on CogAlg